acidb/mobiscroll/packages/javascript/README.md

 Where can I use Mobiscroll?
 -----------------
 You can use the controls in web and hybrid/native cross-platform apps.
-At it's core Mobiscroll is framework agnostic, but API variants for jQuery/jQuery Mobile, Angular/Ionic, React and Knockout is available.
+At it's core Mobiscroll is framework agnostic, but API variants for jQuery/jQuery Mobile, Angular/Ionic and React are available.

 Installation
 -----------------

 Mobiscroll Forms for plain Javascript is available as an npm package.

-    npm install mobiscroll-javascript --save
+    npm install @mobiscroll/javascript-lite --save

 Usage
 -----------------